coffee2code/commenter-emails/README.md

 # Commenter Emails

-A plugin for WordPress that allows for the extraction of a listing of data for all commenters (email addresses, names, URLs), and an option to export that data as a CSV file..
+A plugin for WordPress that allows for the extraction of a listing of data for all commenters (email addresses, names, URLs), and an option to export that data as a CSV file.

 This plugin is available in the WordPress Plugin Directory: https://wordpress.org/plugins/commenter-emails/